- Chart

 Financial Performance

-Historical Performance: Historical performance data should be sourced from reputable financial data providers.
+Historical Performance: Historical performance data is available through financial data providers.

-Benchmark Comparison: Comparison against the John Hancock Dimensional Large Cap Index shows tracking effectiveness.
-Any deviation is due to fees and fund management.
+Benchmark Comparison: The ETF's performance is compared to the John Hancock Dimensional Large Cap Index to assess its tracking effectiveness.

 Expense Ratio: 0.29